147th Air Refueling Squadron: Post Cold War era

-SAC was inactivated in June 1992 and Air Combat Command (ACC) became the 147th's gaining command.
+SAC was inactivated in June 1992 and Air Combat Command became the 147th's gaining command.
 On 1 October 1993 the two refueling headquarters at Pittsburgh, the 112th Air Refueling Group and the 171st Air Refueling Wing, were combined and the 146th Air Refueling Squadron joined the 147th in the same group.
 With the consolidation, The 171st wing consisted of 16 aircraft assigned to two squadrons, making it one of only three "super tanker wings" in the Air National Guard.

 In May 1999, the 171st wing activated over 500 members and fourteen aircraft to Budapest, Hungary and Frankfurt, Germany, in support of Operation Allied Force deterring ethnic aggression in Yugoslavia.
 Deployed 147th guardsmen became part of the 171st Expeditionary Operations Group that flew 411 sorties and refueled 2,157 receivers.
 All members returned home by the beginning of July 1999.

 In November 2000, the 171st deployed 228 personnel to Istres Air Base, France in support of Operation Joint Forge, a NATO-led stabilization mission in Bosnia-Herzegovina.
 During this deployment the crews flew 51 sorties in seven KC-135s, and offloaded 1.4 million pounds of fuel.